-- To work with staff from Learning Design and Technology (LDT) to design their online course for hosting on the Sakai learning management system, and to verify with LDT staff, ten days prior to the course start date, that the course has been tested and is ready for online delivery.
+- To work with staff from LDT to design their online course for hosting on the Sakai learning management system, and to verify with LDT staff, ten days prior to the course start date, that the course has been tested and is ready for online delivery.

 - To assist in identifying markets and developing publicity for their online course.

 - To include information about the online course and its technical requirements in media customarily used to announce courses to students (e.g. Webster, departmental newsletters, email, social media, et al.).

 - To disseminate and share the results of course assessments, provided by LDT staff, that will solicit feedback from students about their online experiences.

 - To acknowledge that the compensation for teaching the online course follows university policies for summer and interim contracts as prescribed in the Faculty Handbook.